Mc-Zen/tidy/docs/tidy-guide.typ

 First, we import *tidy*.
 #raw(block: true, lang: "typ", import-statement)

-We now assume we have a Typst module called `my-module.typ`, containing a definition for a function called `something()`.
+We now assume we have a Typst module called `my-module.typ`, containing a definition for a function named `something()`.

 *Example of some documented source code:*